Andrew Image UX Design

 UX & Service Design MA / MSc

-An advanced programme developing expertise in UX research and design, abd service design.
+An advanced programme developing expertise in UX research and design, and service design.
 Work on live industry projects with clients and build a professional portfolio, equipping you to become a confident, human-centred designer in industry.

 UX Design MA / MSc